pmelgren/BaseballDatabase/README.md

 With the data transformed by Chadwick, all we need to do now is bring it into SQL.
 This tutorial walks you through the traditional way to do so using SQL Bulk Insert statements.
-There are a wide variety of tools which can automate much of this step, most notably [DBT](https://www.getdbt.com/), but lucky for you, the code you need is already in this repository, so all you need to do is to run it.
+There are a wide variety of tools which can automate much of this step, most notably [DBT](https://www.getdbt.com/).
+But lucky for you, the code you need is already in this repository, so all you need to do is to run it.
 * Open pgadmin 4, which should have been installed on your computer when you installed PostgreSQL.
 There may be some setup steps to go through if you're opening it for